TahirAnny/100-days-of-code/log.md

 **Today's Progress**: Today I learned about modules in Node and I built my first node app which can take notes.

+### Day 13: January 20, 2021

+**Today's Progress**: studying file system and debuging in node, also learned abour npm packages. (chalk is so cooooool!)